-Inherent prosperity, fortune, and victories explain why Kisii people still value their art and culture.
-Above all, bravery is what makes great men and women from years ago noticeable today.
-Further down is a summary of Gusii heroes comprising those who went an extra mile to guard tribal values.
+Inherent prosperity, fortune, and victories explain why the Kisii people still value their art and culture.
+Further down is a summary of Gusii heroes comprising those who went the extra mile to guard tribal values.

 Kisii warriors, prophets, foretellers, academicians, musicians, and athletes rank highly alongside other legendary Kenyans.

 One trait that they all share in common is bravery, mapped with admirable leadership qualities.

 The famous Otenyo Nyamaterere was a well-trained and experienced frontline Kenyan warrior in the fight against British Invasion.

 Warrior Otenyo comes from Bogeka Ward, Kitutu Chache South, where he was born about 1880.